Extension of the Partial Integral Equation Representation to GPDE Input-Output Systems: Representing a PDE Subsystem as a PIE

-\begin{proof} The proof is based on a partial similarity transform induced by $\hat{\mbf x} =\hat{\mcl T} \ubar{\hat{\mbf x}}+\mcl T_v v$ and details may be found in~\Cref{app:equivalence} of~\cite{shivakumar_2022GPDE}. \end{proof} The first part of Theorem~\ref{thm:equivalence} shows that well-posedness of the PDE subsystem guarantees well-posedness of the associated PIE subsystem and, furthermore, shows that the input-output behavior of the PIE subsystem mirrors that of the PDE subsystem.
-The second, converse, result, shows that well-posedness of the PIE subsystem guarantees well-posedness of the PDE subsystem and, furthermore, shows that the input-output behavior of the PDE subsystem mirrors that of the PIE subsystem.
-Because PIEs are potentially easier to numerically analyze, control and simulate, this converse result suggests that the tasks of analysis, control and simulation of a PDE subsystem may be more readily accomplished by performing the desired task on the PIE subsystem and then applying the result to the original PDE subsystem.
+Likewise, one can prove 2) implies 1) using the Def.~\ref{def:piesolution}, Def.~\ref{defn:PDE}, and Thm.~\ref{thm:T_map} -- details may be found in~\Cref{app:equivalence} of the supplementary material or~\cite{shivakumar_2022GPDE}. \end{proof} The two parts of Theorem~\ref{thm:equivalence} show that the PDE subsystem's well-posedness guarantees the PIE subsystem's well-posedness and that the PIE subsystem's input-output behavior mirrors that of the PDE subsystem and vice versa.
+Because PIEs are potentially easier to numerically analyze, control, and simulate, this result suggests that the tasks of analysis, control, and simulation of a PDE subsystem may be more readily accomplished by performing the desired task on the PIE subsystem and then applying the result to the original PDE subsystem.